Qiskit/platypus/CONTRIBUTING.md

 and navigate to `https://localhost:8080/course/introduction/`, then navigate to the page you edited.

-### Content checks

-As with code, this repo contains a number of checks for the textbook's content.
-You can run a full test using `npm run test:nb`.
-You can read more about each check in `scripts/content_checks/README.md`.

 ## Contributing code

 ### Deciding what to work on